UltiimateDog/FluidMenu/README.md

 * Full control over animations and transitions
 * Custom visual effects (e.g. liquid glass, materials)
 * Decoupling presentation from view hierarchy constraints
+* Customization of menu visuals, such as:
+  - Liquid glass color/tint
+  - Arbitrary images/icons in menu rows
+  - Per-item text colors and fonts

-This overlay system addresses those needs by introducing a **centralized overlay layer** that can host arbitrary SwiftUI views while remaining layout- and animation-agnostic.
+This overlay system addresses those needs by introducing a centralized overlay layer that can host arbitrary SwiftUI views while remaining layout- and animation-agnostic.
+You own the visuals and content — including images and text colors — and we provide placement, hosting, and lifecycle.

 ---